Group photo (in partial attendance). From left to right: Ranjan, Marina, Tamar, Liron, Aviv, Abhishek, Devang, and Inbar.

 Jean-Pierre Obeid, MSc student

-Jean-Pierre's MSc research topic is oil slick and ocean surface microlayer characterization using optical methods.
+Jean-Pierre's MSc research topic is the development of advanced optical methods for oil slick and ocean surface microlayer characterization.
 He is co-adivised with Yoav Lehahn (U. of Haifa), Atef Shalabney (Braude College of Engineering).

-Etai's MSc research deals with the interaction of stream flow, turbulence, and bottom sediment suspension and transport.
+Etai Warszawer, MSc student.
+Etai's MSc research deals with the interaction of flow, turbulence, and bottom sediment suspension and transport.
 Etai is be co-advised by Nadav Lenski (Geological Survery of Israel), and our research project occurs in the Dead Sea coastal region and the streams leading to it.

 RESEARCH STUDENTS(MSc/PhD)/POSTDOCS WANTED for a variety of research projects.
 Modeling projects include open questions on the Global Overturning Circulation, the Mediterranean Sea large-scale circulation, vortex dynamics, and internal waves.
 Observational projects include various aspects of density currents and submesoscale fronts and eddies, including their processes of dissipation, cross-scale fluxes, and modulation of air-sea interaction by submesoscale fronts.
 Please contact me at Aviv.Solodoch@mail.huji.ac.il if interested.